exercism/configlet/README.md

   configlet [global-options] <command> [command-options]

 Commands:
-  fmt       Format the exercise '.meta/config.json' files generate  Generate Concept Exercise 'introduction.md' files from 'introduction.md.tpl' files info      Print some information about the track lint      Check the track configuration for correctness sync      Check or update Practice Exercise docs, metadata, and tests from 'problem-specifications'.
+  completion  Output a completion script for a given shell fmt         Format the exercise '.meta/config.json' files generate    Generate Concept Exercise 'introduction.md' files from 'introduction.md.tpl' files info        Print some information about the track lint        Check the track configuration for correctness sync        Check or update Practice Exercise docs, metadata, and tests from 'problem-specifications'.
               Check or populate missing 'files' values for Concept/Practice Exercises from the track 'config.json'. uuid        Output new (version 4) UUIDs, suitable for the value of a 'uuid' key

+Options for completion:
+  -s, --shell <shell>          Choose the shell type (required)
+                               Allowed values: b[ash], f[ish]

 Options for fmt:
   -e, --exercise <slug>        Only operate on this exercise